-The PCF shall supply the MBS PCC rules to be installed, modified, or removed to the MB-SMF.
-The MB-SMF shall evaluate whether it is possible to use one of the existing QoS flows or not, and if applicable.
+The PCF shall supply the MBS PCC rule(s) to be installed, modified, or removed to the MB-SMF.
+The MB-SMF shall evaluate whether it is possible to use the existing MBS QoS flows or not, and if applicable.